rogersjr/getdata-coursera-project/README.md

 #### Please make sure to set the working directory correctly before running the script
 #### The script expects the zip file unzipped to "getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset/"

-- First I install the dplyr package and load it CodeBook.md

-Describes the variables in the output file. run_analysis.R
+CodeBook.md Describes the variables in the output file.

-R source code to perform the data cleaning and generate the output file.
+run_analysis.R R source code to perform the data cleaning and generate the output file.
 Assumptions:

 The raw data is assumed to be available in the "UCI HAR Dataset" subdirectory of the working directory.